 Cache Reserve charges based on the total volume of data stored, along with two classes of operations on that data:

-In most cases, a cache miss will result in both one class A and one class B operation, and a cache hit will result in one class B operation.
+In most cases, a Cache Reserve miss will result in both one class A and one class B operation, and a Cache Reserve hit will result in one class B operation.
 Assets larger than 1 GB will incur more operations proportional to their size.

 Cache Reserve pricing